Skip to main content

 For each job, choose between two methods for implementing the E.C.O.F.:

-• The E.C.O.F. line in the Job Definition - or -
+• The E.C.O.F. line in the job definition — or —

 E.C.O.F. data format

 To use the E.C.O.F. feature, a job must produce an E.C.O.F. containing properly formatted data.
 The program must write a numeric termination status that may be followed by an optional text message.
-To add an error description, append a pipe symbol (|) and a text message to the E.C.O.F. integer exit code (e.g., 5 | JobFailed).
+To add an error description, append a pipe symbol (|) and a text message to the E.C.O.F. integer exit code (for example, 5 | JobFailed).
 The text message may be up to 20 characters long.
-When the job finishes, EM Operation displays this message instead of the exit code.
+When the job finishes, the Operations view displays this message instead of the exit code.
 To include the exit code with the description, repeat the exit code after the pipe symbol.

 Example